bobg/utreexo/Readme.md

 they must also keep them up to date as the blockchain’s set of perfectly full Merkle binary trees undergoes continuous transformation.
 Each update of the “utreexo” must therefore produce information that can be used to update those proofs, and an owner must ensure all such updates are applied to a utxo’s proof before trying to spend it.
+(However, as a service, a node may keep some number of those update records on hand, allowing it to update any stale proofs it receives before trying to apply them to the current utreexo.)